B1NARY-GR0UP/openalysis/README.md

 - [ ] issue, pr number => issue. pr id
 - [ ] use dashboard variable to implement personal dashboard display

+---

+- [ ] use fyne to dev desktop application
+- [ ] parse json to adapt general template

 ## Acknowledgement

 Sincere appreciation to the [CloudWeGo](https://github.com/cloudwego) community, without whose help this project would not have been possible.